New Delay Doppler Communication Paradigm in 6G era: A Survey of Orthogonal Time Frequency Space (OTFS): Emerging OTFS Applications

 Index modulation (IM) technique, which considers innovative ways to convey information has emerged as a promising technology for next-generation wireless networks due to the advantages of energy efficiency and hardware simplicity \cite{basar2017index}.
 A new transmission scheme, namely OTFS with dual-mode index modulation (OTFS-DM-IM) was proposed in \cite{zhao2021orthogonal} to balance the reliability and spectral efficiency.
 The BER performance of the proposed transmission scheme was analyzed, which showed the performance advantage over classic OTFS systems.
 In \cite{feng2022phase}, OTFS with in-phase and quadrature index modulation was proposed to further increase the spectral efficiency.
 In particular, the additional information bits were embedded in the grid index along in-phase and quadrature dimensions.
 The maximum PAPR was derived to evaluate the performance.
+The work of \cite{li2023iterative} presented an iterative receiver for coded OTFS-IM system.
+The authors devised the structured prior incorporating activation pattern constraint and channel coding and develop an iterative receiver via structured prior-based hybrid belief propagation (BP) and EP algorithm.
+Then, two variations of the proposed algorithm were derived using some approximations.